 Anaphylactoid reactions associated with the administration of METALYSE are rare and can be caused by hypersensitivity to the active substance tenecteplase, gentamicin (a trace residue from the manufacturing process) or to any of the excipients.
 If an anaphylactoid reaction occurs, the injection should be discontinued and appropriate treatment should be initiated.

-Impairment of Fertility: Clinical data as well as nonclinical studies on fertility are not available for tenecteplase (METALYSE).
+Fertility: Clinical data as well as nonclinical studies on fertility are not available for tenecteplase (METALYSE).